Phillbot/bot-farm/README.md

 TODO:

+- reg command for get curr by reglament ✅
+- i18n\* ✅
+- inversify ✅
+- OOP ✅
+- database for registration data ✅
+- chart ✅

+- sending to users functions with delay and clear delay
 - remove consoles, add logger
-- reg command for get curr by reglament ✅
-- i18 ✅ - need configure
-- database for collect log and registration data ✅
+- limit requests\*\*
 - connect JIRA (?)
-- cron for chats
 - custom reglament time (?)
-- inversify ✅
-- OOP ✅
-- limit requests?
-- queue
+- queue + redis (?)

-- user save and update lang data
+\*Can be improve with namespaces and types config
+\*\*At this moment its control by telegram because almost request send to telegram API

 **ENV vars**